timtadh/hackthology/hackthology/content/blog/oo-golang.md

 One of the problems with the previous design is the manual work in `*IntegerConstant` calling `i.token.Type()` and `i.token.Lexeme()`.
-It turns out we can use Go's built in support for inheritance to avoid this work.
+It turns out we can use Go's built in support for [*embedding*](https://twitter.com/hackthology) to avoid this work.
+Embedding is a limited form of inheritance which allows types to share data and code.

 ```go
 type IntegerConstant struct {